Documentation

 SIF sample 4 unweighted network

 • A Cytoscape SIF file is only intended to convey the network nodes and edge connections; it does not support the storage of other node or edge attributes or display properties.
-However, with a modification to the relationship type, a SIF file can represent a weighted network and be displayed as such in GRNsight upon import (See Section 2a).
+However, with a modification to the relationship type, a SIF file can represent a weighted GRN and be displayed as such in GRNsight upon import (See Section 2a).

 • In the first example below, each source node in the network is listed in the first column, the numerical value of the weight is listed in the second column, and the target node is listed in the third column.
 If a node has multiple target nodes, it is listed multiple times, one relationship per line.
 Note that FHL1, GTS1, MSN1, and RPH1 do not have any target nodes, but are still listed as source nodes.
 While they can be listed, it is not necessary to do so, as is shown in the second example.